-Get ready because at the end of this article you will master how to edit text in Cricut Design Space like PRO!
-I want to teach you how to fish and empower you with the knowledge to come up with cool ideas on your own!
+Get ready because you will master how to edit text in Cricut Design Space like a PRO by the end of this article!
+I want to teach and empower you with the knowledge to come up with fantastic ideas on your own!

-Text it’s a huge deal in any design, you can accomplish so much with it and that’s why you need to get hands on and learn all the possibilities you have with the Cricut Machine.
+Text is a huge deal in any design.
+You can accomplish so much with it, and that’s why you need to get hands-on and learn all the possibilities you have with the Cricut Machine.

-Learning the basics and more advanced options you have within the Cricut Design Space area will allow you to not only personalize things, but also doing it beautifully!
+Learning the basics and more advanced options available within the Cricut Design Space area will allow you to personalize things and do them beautifully!

 First things first!